How to Make a Garden Vegetable Plot Cheaply

 My Path to Building a Garden Vegetable Plot

-I started gardening fifty years ago when we moved into our house which had a very unkempt infertile back garden - it looked as though it had never been touched.
+I started gardening fifty years ago when we moved into our house which had a very unkempt infertile back garden--it looked as though it had never been touched.

 There were no flowers or shrubs, and the whole area was just grass, growing on uneven ground.
 It was fine for children running around playing, or for sunbathing on deckchairs, but it was totally unproductive.
-All that was about to change - read here how it developed.
-And you can do the same, at very little cost.
+All that was about to change.
+Read here how it developed, and you can do the same, at very little cost.

 This is a good beginner's project.

-What was the Turning Point?
+What Was the Turning Point?

 - More manure and then

-Progressing Slowly - The Makings of a Beautiful Garden
+The Makings of a Beautiful Garden

-Only part of the garden border was really sunny, the rest being in partial shade, and, through lack of knowledge, I lost a lot of plants which desired full sun and failed to flourish in half-shade or full shade.
+Only part of the garden border was really sunny, the rest being in partial shade, and, through lack of knowledge, I lost a lot of plants which required full sun and failed to flourish in half-shade or full shade.